ellakoa/postcard-poem/content/posts/a-lovely-post-title.md

 title: The Garden Office
 description: >
   Some things are better when they are old.
 Things that were thought lost but then found come with a certain nostalgia.
+A visit to the Lost Gardens of Heligan is like stepping into a time portal into the past.
+Time pause and to reflect.
 collection: Wonderful Britain
 aspect: portrait
 image: /img/garden-office-blog.jpg